surfedushare/pol-harvester/harvester/API.md

 GET /api/v1/search/query/
 ```

+Once you have the document references you can use them to query the search documents from Elastic Search.
+There is for instance their [multi get](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/docs-multi-get.html) API call.
+The references are equal to the ``_id`` properties in Elastic Search.

 Notice that if you want to delete a ranking or an entire ``Query`` you'll need to login to the administration.
 The ``Queries`` can be found at: ``/admin/search/query/``